dotHTM/dothtm.github.io/_posts/draft-Volume-Buttons.md

     Landscape orientation places volume buttons on bottom, to the left.

     This makes using the volume buttons as camera shutter trigger difficult.
-Perhaps this explains the invention of the new capacitive dedicated camera side button, now oriented in the old volume buttons' location when the camera lens is oriented upward.
+Perhaps this explains the invention of the new dedicated camera side button, now oriented in the old volume buttons' location when the camera lens is oriented upward.